 We watch her car turn onto the main road and disappear into the distance.

-Olivia takes a pink Peppa Pig mask from her pocket and puts it on.
+Olivia takes a pink Percy Pig mask from her pocket and puts it on.
 ‘Do you like my mask?’

 Our disposable masks are nowhere near as colourful, but we’ve all agreed to wear them in the car.
 With our masks on and windows down, we set off for our socially distanced adventure.